DavicaChambers/info2180-lab5/README.md

-# info2180-lab5
+# INFO2180 Lab 5

-This is lab 5 for Davica Chambers on PHP and MySQL
+This is Lab 5 for Davica Chambers on PHP and MySQL